≥90% of participants will know the actions to take to avoid workplace hazards.

 Nursing aides, orderlies, and attendants have the highest rates of musculoskeletal disorders (MSDs).
 The rate is more than seven times the average for all industries.
 The average incidence rate for MSD cases with days away from work increased four percent, while the MSD incidence rate for nursing aides, orderlies, and attendants increased ten percent.3,5,6

 These injuries are due in large part to overexertion related to repeated manual patient handling activities, often involving heavy manual lifting associated with transferring, and repositioning patients and working in extremely awkward postures.3,5,6

-Nearly half of all compensation claims for hospital workers involved back injuries.3,5,6
+Nearly half of all compensation claims for healthcare workers involved back injuries.3,5,6

 The most common causes of all work-related back pain are3,5,6:

 Factors that contribute to these causes of back pain are:

 Written guides and programs for preventing back injuries are available for all workers.
 The primary approach to preventing back injury involves reducing manual lifting and other load-handling tasks that are biomechanically (body movement) stressful.
 The secondary approach is to train workers on how to perform stressful tasks while minimizing the biomechanical forces on their backs and how to maintain flexibility and strengthen the back and abdominal muscles.3,5,6